 Research has demonstrated that chanting of vowels produces interleukin-2 in the body, which has an action, similar to that of aspirin, a painkiller.
 Therefore, chanting of vowels produces analgesics or painkillers in the body is a scientific fact.

 If we look at the specific sonic components of OM mantra that is interpreted as “AUM”, where by chanting “aaa”, one can feel sensation in the brain, abdomen and thoracic region as it stimulates perception and concentration.
 Chanting “ooo” generates sensation in throat and chest region and it stimulates emotions, feelings and dreams.
 Chanting “mm” creates vibrations in the nasal cavity and the brain, while it stimulates extreme focus and ecstasy.

 When combined, we get the AUM mantra that channelizes energy in the body and activates vagus nerve, phrenic nerve, stomach, spinal cord, throat, nasal cavity and skull areas.
 The sound AUM is followed by a brief silence to produce a quieted state, this state of calmness and quiet promotes wellness in the body mind and spirit (Riehl, 2010)

-Mantra chanting has number of physiological effects on our body, including reducing heart rate, slowing respiratory rate, and reducing skin resistance.
+Mantra chanting has number of physiological benefits on our body, including reducing heart rate, slowing respiratory rate, and reducing skin resistance.
 A few of the benefits of mantra chanting are…

 1. Mantra chanting creates structural and functional changes in the brain